 By addressing the physical and psychological elements of addiction, a person has a greater chance of finding sobriety and better health.

-Contact Vertava Health now for info on meth and alcohol abuse, addiction, and treatment.
+Contact Vertava Health now for info on meth and alcohol use, addiction, and treatment.

 National Institute on Alcohol Abuse and Alcoholism — Harmful Interactions: Mixing Alcohol With Medicines